 The city also has many great parks, such as Esplanadi in its centre, Koff Park where locals enjoy sunbathing and a pussikalja (grocery bag beer), the forested nature trails at City Park, and Sibelius Park, home to one of the city’s most-visited spots, the Sibelius Monument.
 The chrome tubular folly is named after Jean Sibelius, the country’s greatest composer, whose music served to develop the Finnish national identity during its independence movement.

 Finland is a Norse country, but not a Scandinavian one, and its language (Suomi) differs greatly from its western neighbours.
 Rather, it is similar to other Uralic tongues such as Estonian and Hungarian.
 Thankfully, English is taught in schools, making it an easy place for a foreign tourist to navigate.
-Those wanting to really sink their teeth into the city should try some of the local fare.
+Those wanting to really sink their teeth into the city should try some of the local fares.
 Due to the long winter, traditional Finnish cuisine relies on tubers such as turnips and potatoes as well as preserved meats and fish.
 Think a cuisine similar to that of Germany, Sweden and Russia.
 Local faves include pulla cinnamon buns, pickled herring, cabbage rolls, lingonberry pie, salted liquorice and reindeer.